Lombiq/Hastlayer-SDK/Docs/WorkingWithHastlayer.md

 1. Clone the Hastlayer repository into a subfolder of your application.
 2. Copy the Hastlayer solution file corresponding to your Hastlayer flavor and use that to add your own projects to (you'll need to change project paths there to point to the Hastlayer subdirectory; [this example](Attachments/Hastlayer.SDK.Client.sln) shows how a Client solution file looks if Hastlayer is cloned to a folder named "Hastlayer", but this is just a static sample, do copy the latest one!).
 This way you'll have all the necessary projects added.
 Alternatively you can also add the Hastlayer projects to your existing solution, just make sure to add all of them.
-3. Instruct NuGet to use the *Orchard\src\packages* folder under the Hastlayer folder.
-You can do this by adding a *NuGet.config* file to the same folder where your solution file is ([this example](Attachments/NuGet.config) again uses the *Hastlayer* subfolder).
-4. In the project where you want to use Hastlayer add the necessary initialization code (as shown in the samples) and the necessary project references (Visual Studio will suggest adding the right projects most of the time, otherwise also take a look at the samples).
+3. In the project where you want to use Hastlayer add the necessary initialization code (as shown in the samples) and the necessary project references (Visual Studio will suggest adding the right projects most of the time, otherwise also take a look at the samples).

 When Hastlayer is updated you can just pull in changes from the official Hastlayer repository, but you'll need to keep your solution file up to date by hand.